 Where to eat near the Capitol: The Capitol Grille is a great place to catch lunch.
 We scheduled our Capitol visit for the morning, ending right before our kids usually get hungry.
 We ate and headed to our next place.

-Tip: The Capitol security guards will give your kids “official” police badges!
+ⓘ PRO TIP: The Capitol security guards will give your kids “official” police badges!

 5. Don’t tour the White House

-There are some crazy squirrelsacross the street in LaFayette Square.
+There are some crazy squirrels across the street in LaFayette Square.
 This small park is a great place to bring a picnic lunch or let the kids relax while soaking in the ambiance of the area.

 6. Do visit the Washington Monument

-If there is one monument that surprises kids, it is the Washington Monument.
+If there is one monument that surprises kids, it’s the Washington Monument.
 The sheer size wowed my kids.
 Once we left lunch at Old Ebbitt Grill, we followed the street down to the Washington Monument.
-We opted not to ride to the top; I have a fear of heights.

 ⓘ TIP: I would suggest purchasing tickets ahead of time.
 The lines were insanely long!